cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* *string

-The name of the logpush job to create.
+Optional human readable job name.

+Not unique.
+Cloudflare suggests that you set this to a meaningful string, like the domain name, to make it easier to identify your job.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#name LogpushJob#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#name LogpushJob#name}

 ---